Transfer of a Profit à Prendre or Forestry Right

 NOTE: Only a profit à prendre or forestry right without a dominant tenement (i.e. a profit à prende or forestry right in gross) may be transferred by lodgment of this form.
 Where the profit à prendre or forestry right has a dominant tenement, the ownership may only be altered by a change of ownership of the dominant tenement title.

-NOTE: Where a writ is noted on title, this dealing form must be lodged in paper, unless the judgment creditor consents to the Transfer of a Profit à Prendre or Forestry Right or the writ is removed.
+NOTE: Where a writ is noted on title, this dealing form must be lodged as a Dealing with Exception, unless the judgment creditor consents to the Transfer of a Profit à Prendre or Forestry Right or the writ is removed.